apache/royale-docs/Create An Application.md

 This document is divided into several sections:

-[Application Lifecycle](create-an-application/application-lifecycle.html) explains how a Royale application starts up and presents the initial UI.
+[Application Lifecycle](create-an-application/application-lifecycle.html) discusses the different phases of application development.

 [Structure](create-an-application/application-structure.html) explains the important files that typically comprise and application and what they do.